MIM-104 Patriot: AN/MSQ-104 and -132 Engagement Control Station

 The DLT connects the ECS to Patriot's Launching Stations.
 It uses either a SINCGARS radio or fiber optic cables to transmit encrypted data between the ECS and the launchers.
 Through the DLT, the system operators can remotely emplace, slew or stow launchers, perform diagnostics on launchers or missiles, and fire missiles.

 The UHF communications array consists of three UHF radio "stacks" and their associated patching and encrypting equipment.
 These radios are connected to the antennas of the OE-349 Antenna Mast Group, which are used to create UHF "shots" between sister Patriot batteries and their associated ICC.
 This creates a secure, real-time data network (known as PADIL, Patriot Data Information Link) that allows the ICC to centralize control of its subordinate firing batteries.

 The RLRIU functions as the primary router for all data coming into the ECS.
 The RLRIU gives a firing battery an address on the battalion data network, and sends/receives data from across the battalion.
 It also "translates" data coming from the WCC to the DLT, facilitating communication with the launchers.

 Patriot's crew stations are referred to as Manstation 1 and 3 (MS1 and MS3).
 These are the stations where Patriot operators interface with the system.
 The manstations consist of a monochrome (green and black) screen surrounded by various Switch Indicators.
 Each manstation also has a traditional QWERTY keyboard and isometric stick, a tiny joystick that functions much like a PC mouse.
 It is through these switch indicators and the Patriot user interface software that the system is operated.
-With newer upgrades, operator's monochrome screen and physical switches have been replaced with two 30 in touchscreen LCDs and standard keyboard/mouse on both stations.
+With newer upgrades, the operator's monochrome screen and physical switches have been replaced with two 30 in touchscreen LCDs and a standard keyboard/mouse at both stations.